 Encouraging students to teach themselves

 CodeCheck gives students real-time feedback on their coding, so they instantly know if their solution has passed or failed.
-CodeCheck doesn’t tell students what they did wrong – they must discover it on their own.
-In the past, students didn’t receive feedback on their work until weeks after they submitted it.
-By that time, they’d often forgotten the process that they followed to arrive at the answer.
+CodeCheck doesn’t tell students what they did wrong—they must discover it on their own.
+In the past, students didn’t get feedback on their work until weeks after they submitted it.
+By that time, they’d often forgotten the process they followed to arrive at the answer.

 Survey results show that students find it valuable to have an online practice resource.
 They aren’t embarrassed if they make a mistake and don’t feel pressured to finish in a specific amount of time.

 According to Horstmann, CodeCheck also improves students’ learning and test performance.
 In a Java for non-majors course with two sections, the section using CodeCheck performed 50 percent higher than that of the control group.
 In a programming languages class, the section using CodeCheck scored 20 percent higher on Scheme programming questions than the control group.
 For one question that wasn’t covered in the practice questions, the two groups scored the same.
 In a C++ class for transfer students, where all students had to do practice problems, the average number of attempts per problem went down by one-third between the beginning and the end of the course, and the average time to completion was cut in half.